On this page

 defaultUserRolePermissions = @{

-permissionGrantPoliciesAssigned = @(
+permissionGrantPoliciesAssigned = $updatedPolicies

 }